kdadabhoy/to-9km-and-beyond/README.md

             - In other words, it is an essential part of basically every important airplane (simulation) function for this project.
     - ***"Sanity Check Span Optimizer"***
         - This optimizer uses a function that only calculates the power curve once (for steady level climb), and does not steady level accelerate after it reaches the first velocity for max excess power.
-        - As it's name implies, it is a sanity check to compare the current adjusted velocity climb logic to.
+        - As its name implies, it is a sanity check to compare the current adjusted velocity climb logic to.
 4. __(Optional) Below those sections the implementation is where the optimizers (and some other useful main() functions) are implemented__